PeqNP/ays-docs/content/library/how-do-i-configure-a-measurement-sensor.md

 A script sensor allows you to run a script (such as Python) at a given interval (every 15 seconds, 1 minute, etc.).

-Every sensor must configure at least one threshold.
-The threshold defines the severity of the issue and min and max range that a queried data point must be inside of, lest the measurement be considered "unhealthy."

-# The Composition of a Sensor Script
+## The Composition of a Sensor Script

 This script is an example that shows you all of the available inputs and return types.